rssnyder/KubeDiagrams/README.md

 ### `kube-diagrams`

-`kube-diagram` generates a Kubernetes architecture diagram from one or several Kubernetes manifest files.
+`kube-diagrams` generates a Kubernetes architecture diagram from one or several Kubernetes manifest files.

 ```sh
 kube-diagrams -h